You Are Our Priority

 Charlotte, NC Workers’ Compensation Attorneys for Truckers

-If you injured your back while you were operating a commercial vehicle, or while you were performing other duties at your trucking job, you may have a right to workers’ compensation benefits.
+If you injured your back while you were operating a commercial vehicle, or while you were performing other duties at your trucking job, you may have a right to workers’ compensation benefits, contact our Charlotte workplace injury lawyers.
 Workers’ compensation benefits cover approximately two thirds of your pre-injury wages, while providing additional compensation for medical treatment and care costs.

 Led by founding attorney and Board Certified Workers’ Compensation Specialist Martha Ramsay, our aggressive legal team is known for its strong track record of obtaining benefits for seriously injured truckers and commercial drivers.